openSUSE/news-o-o/_posts/2011-04-09-opensuse-weekly-news-issue-170-is-out.markdown

 The last time [**SMB Traffic Analyzer**](http://holger123.wordpress.com/smb-traffic-analyzer/) was present at the [Samba eXPerience conference](http://www.sambaxp.org) was in** 2009**.
 Lots of stuff happened, and we gained a slot[
       ](http://holger123.files.wordpress.com/2011/01/smbta1281.png) at this wonderful conference to take a short look back at **what happened since the end of 2009, where we currently are, and where we go to**.
-This time, we™ll do a presentation featuring two speakers of the SMBTA team (**me** and **Benjamin Brunner**), and will hopefully be able to **live-demonstrate **our latest development, an easy to use and intuitive **web-interface for smbtaquery, and smbtamonitor, our real time client.** Get the conference schedule [here](http://sambaxp.org/index.php?id=21).
-We™ll be
+This time, weâ€™ll do a presentation featuring two speakers of the SMBTA team (**me** and **Benjamin Brunner**), and will hopefully be able to **live-demonstrate **our latest development, an easy to use and intuitive **web-interface for smbtaquery, and smbtamonitor, our real time client.** Get the conference schedule [here](http://sambaxp.org/index.php?id=21).
+Weâ€™ll be
       around at the conference and welcome to talk to users and developers!

-
+â€

+â€œ

 [Andreas Jaeger:
         Versionitis](http://lizards.opensuse.org/2011/04/06/versionitis/)

-The voting on how to do the versioning is over and the old school has won
+The voting on how to do the versioning is over and the â€œold schoolâ€ has won
       by 55 per cent (of 98 participants).
 Thanks to all that participated in the two votes and the discussion around the topic.

 As Coolo said in on the [project list](http://lists.opensuse.org/opensuse-project/2011-03/msg00516.html),
-      we™d like to make a small change to the numbering:
+      weâ€™d like to make a small change to the numbering:

 We will not have a .0 release but only .1, .2, .3 release.
 Since we have releases in three
       months, the November